vtsykun/packeton/README.md

 Features
 --------

+- Compatible with composer.
 - Customers user and groups.
-- Limit access by vendor and versions
+- Limit access by vendor and versions.
 - Expire access time.
-- Archive packages and downloads its from your host
+- Archive packages and downloads its from your host.

 What was changed in this fork?
 -----------------------------